 Kenneth (Ken) W. Stuebing, BHSc, Fire Chief

-A natural communicator, Chief Stuebing focuses on breaking down silos to improve transparency, collaboration, respect and trust to help his teams create a safer community for all citizens.
-He has a strong track record of overcoming challenges, inspiring a vision and cultivating strong relationships with partners—often within stressful events and environments—to accomplish organizational goals and objectives.
+Fire Chief Ken Stuebing is a natural communicator who focuses on breaking down silos to improve transparency, collaboration, respect and trust to help his teams create a safer community for all citizens.
+His strong track record of overcoming challenges, inspiring a vision and cultivating strong relationships with partners—often within stressful events and environments—reflects a career built on accomplishing organizational goals and objectives.

-He has a distinct leadership perspective of international, regional and local expertise that will help advance important relationships within the service and with the stakeholders and communities it serves.
+He has a distinct leadership perspective of international, regional and local expertise, which is helping advance important relationships within the service and with the stakeholders and communities it serves.

 Chief Stuebing started his role at Halifax Regional Fire & Emergency on October 30, 2017 after arriving from his previous position as the Fire Paramedic Chief of Chatham-Kent Fire and Emergency Services.
 He holds a Bachelor Degree in Health Sciences with Charles Stuart University in Australia, a Masters Certificate in Municipal Leadership with Schulich (York University), in Toronto, a Diploma from Seneca College and Certificate from Conestoga College in Aeromedical and Ambulance & Emergency Care respectively.